OmniFlix/docs/guides/mainnet/omniflixhub-1/upgrades/upgrade_1.md

 Name: **upgrade_1**

-When: The upgrade is scheduled for block `TBD`, which should be about `TBD`.
+When: The upgrade is scheduled for block [4160416](https://www.mintscan.io/omniflix/blocks/4160416), which should be about `11:00 UTC on 29th Nov 2022`.

+Version: `v0.8.0`

-Details : Check here for detailed change log.
+Details : [Check here](https://github.com/OmniFlix/omniflixhub/releases/tag/v0.8.0) for detailed change log.

 ### Recommended Specifications:
 - 4 Core CPU